jondashkyle/smarkt/readme.md

 ----
 text:

-We won the **battle** and lost the *war*.
-What Debord called détournement became not just an avant-garde but a popular cultural practice.
-As I wrote in [A Hacker Manifesto](https://en.wikipedia.org/wiki/A_Hacker_Manifesto): Information wants to be free but is everywhere in chains.
-It broke free from the commodity form.
+Information wants to be free.
 ```

 </details>